-GoldenSource EDM solutions provide automation, workflow and storage for cleansing, aggregating and distributing complete data sets for risk calculations, compliance and reporting to meet regulatory initiatives for BCBS 239 and MiFID II.
+GoldenSource EDM solutions provide automation, workflow and storage for cleansing, aggregating and distributing complete data sets for risk calculations, compliance and reporting to meet regulatory initiatives.

 It enables business users and data operations teams to create a consistent view of all products, instrument data, risk metrics, positions, transactions and counterparties.